 Working in a voluntary capacity with the Ministry of Health from 2000 to 2006, she led much of the analysis on financing and health spending that translated into the design of the Seguro Popular and has produced a steady stream of research on the Mexican health system from 1993, including major papers in the Lancet in 2003, 2006, 2012 and one currently under review.

 She has received several recognitions of her work including being named “Local Hero” by the American Medical Women’s Association in 2016, and one of Mexico’s most influential women in 2013.
 She was awarded “Flama, Vida y Mujer” by the Autonomous University of the State of Nuevo Leon, and the Global Health Catalyst Award by students of Harvard University.
 She is a recognized leader in South Florida and received the Philanthropy Award from Fairchild Tropical Botanic Garden and has been featured in the Boca Raton Observer, Indulge Magazine, and Ocean Drive.

 Dr. Knaul is a citizen of Canada and the United Kingdom, and a permanent resident of Mexico.
-She and her husband, Dr. Julio Frenk, have two children, Hannah Sofia (20 and studying chemistry) and Mariana Havivah (12).
-Her mother Marie and brother Jonathan live in Canada.
+She and her husband, Dr. Julio Frenk, have two children, Sofia Hannah (26 and a December 2020 graduate of the University of Miami) and Mariana Havivah (18).
+Her brother Major Jonathan Knaul live in Toronto.